 Over 30 AV brands have committed to donating services and product to develop the media space, which will include a sensory room and home cinema.
 Woelf and AVEX have generously contributed design, product management and installation services.
-Other big-hearted contributors include ACT, Antratek, Apart, Arcam, Attero Tech, Audac, Audinate, Audipack, Barco, Belden, Biamp, Bose, Chief, Cisco, Crestron, GenericAV, Intronics, Kenwell, Kramer AV, Logitech, Middle Atlantic, Monitor Audio, Nedis, Pakedge (SnapOne), Philips, Procab, Projecta, SCP, Sennheiser, Sony, StarTech, TU, and tvONE.
+Other big-hearted contributors include ACT, Antratek, Apart, Arcam, Attero Tech, Audac, Audinate, Audipack, Barco, Belden, Biamp, Bose, Chief, Cisco, Crestron, GenericAV, Intronics, Kenwell, Kramer AV, Legrand, Logitech, Middle Atlantic, Monitor Audio, MVS, Nedis, Pakedge (SnapOne), Philips, Procab, Projecta, SCP, Sennheiser, Sony, StarTech, TU, tvONE and Vogel’s.

 Early March 2021:

 This week Emilie van Karnebeek, the Chairman of The Jeroen Pit House, appeared as a guest on popular Dutch TV show Koffietijid (Coffee Time) to discuss the project.

 Dutch Prime Minister Mark Rutte (pictured with Emelie), also a guest on the show, was impressed by the initiative and took the time to talk with Emilie in greater detail.
 The Prime Minister noted the importance of the transitional care unit being within walking distance of the hospital and its green surroundings for a pleasant environment.